amareswar-n/ToolKit/README.md

 ## License

-This project is licensed under the AmAr License - see the LICENSE.md file for details
+This project is licensed under BEER-WARE License - see the LICENSE.md file for details

 ## Acknowledgments